andreibleortu/hslocker/README.md

 # hslocker
-Little CLI tool for managing the keys for my HS class' lockers.
+CLI tool for managing the keys for my HS class' lockers.
 Only works on Windows.

 ## Input format
 It's supposed to be a CSV formatted file, but Excel used ";" as the separator, so that's what it accepts.
 It reads values in the following format: